terrierteam/ir_measures/docs/measures.rst

 1 if a document with at least rel relevance is found in the first cutoff documents, else 0.

+NOTE: Some refer to this measure as Recall@k.
+This software follows the TREC convention, where Recall@k is defined as the proportion of known relevant documents retrieved in the top k results.

 **Parameters:**

 - ``cutoff`` (int) - ranking cutoff threshold